kexiZeroing/FE-Learning-notes/knowledge/react/reading official docs.md

 React embraces the fact that rendering logic is inherently coupled with other UI logic.
 Instead of separating technologies by putting markup and logic in separate files, React separates concerns with loosely coupled units called "components" that contain both.

 #### JSX and Rendering Elements
 JSX produces React elements.
-After compilation, JSX expressions become regular JavaScript function calls and evaluate to JavaScript objects.
-React elements are plain objects, and are cheap to create.
+After compilation, JSX expressions become regular JavaScript function calls (JSX is syntactic sugar for calling `React.createElement(component, props, ...children)`) and evaluate to React elements which are plain JavaScript objects.
 React DOM takes care of updating the DOM to match the React elements.

 Don’t put quotes around curly braces when embedding a JavaScript expression in an attribute.
 You should either use quotes (for string values) or curly braces (for expressions), but not both in the same attribute.